JakeCalkins/personal-site/PROJECT_TODO.md

 # Project TODO & Roadmap

 Phase 4 Tasks
-- [x] Add a separate dark theme partial (scoped) and a toggle.
-- [-] Wire in eslint + stylelint and run them in the verify job.
-- [ ] Re-improve the dark theme contrast so that the borders around icons and the FAB menu are lighter (and thicker than in light mode)
+- [-] Re-improve the dark theme contrast so that the borders around icons and the FAB menu are lighter (and thicker than in light mode)
 - [ ] Refactor the generate-md.js so it's written in TypeScript
 - [ ] Refactor the fab.js so it's written in TypeScript
 - [ ] Refactor the main.js so it's written in TypeScript